ksclarke/vertx-pairtree/README.md

 ### Contact

-If you have questions about vertx-pairtree feel free to ask them on the FreeLibrary Projects [mailing list](https://groups.google.com/forum/#!forum/freelibrary-projects); or, if you encounter a problem, please feel free to [open an issue](https://github.com/ksclarke/vertx-pairtree/issues "GitHub Issue Queue") in the project's issue queue.
+If you have questions about vertx-pairtree <a href="mailto:ksclarke@ksclarke.io">feel free to ask</a> or, if you encounter a problem, please feel free to [open a ticket](https://github.com/ksclarke/vertx-pairtree/issues "GitHub Issue Queue") in the project's issues queue.